Commonly Asked Questions:

 Are these puppies well socialized?

 Our puppies are incredibly well socialized as they grow.
-They are family raised around children ranging from the ages 1 to 14.
+They are family raised around children ranging from the ages newborn to 16.
 They are loved and cuddled every single day, and are provided with the utmost care.
 These puppies are not only socialized well with children, but also with other dogs and cats.
 We strive for our puppies to be as friendly as possible, and mingle with anyone and everyone that they may come into contact with.
-Our puppies are handled only by us for the first 4 weeks of their lives to avoid any exposure to communicable diseases.
-We allow puppy visits/puppy picks once puppies reach 4 weeks of age.
+Our puppies are handled only by us for the first 6 weeks of their lives to avoid any exposure to communicable diseases.
+We allow in-person puppy visits/puppy picks once puppies reach 6 weeks of age.

 What type of food are these puppies on?

 As many of you know, there are multiple different opinions on what type of food should be fed for growing puppies.
 We have tried several different brands of food for our puppies, and have had the best outcome with Purina Puppy Chow Tender and Crunchy.
 The tender pieces in the food allow the puppies to begin eating hard food at 3-4 weeks of age.
 This promotes a healthy start to growing!
 When your puppy comes home at 8 weeks old, we will provide a zip-lock bag of food for their first couple of days in their new home.
-We recommend that you mix in their new food (if you choose to change it), with Purina Puppy Chow Tender and Crunchy for the first 7-10 days.
+We recommend that you continue the same food for about 1-2 weeks before slowly mixing in their new food (if you choose to change it), with Purina Puppy Chow Tender and Crunchy for 7-10 days.
 This allows the puppy's stomach to acclimate to the new food and help prevent any upset it could potentiate.

 Why does my puppy have diarrhea?